marnixkoops/hyperscale/README.md

 ## 🚀 Quickstart

-`hyperscale` offers a simple Python API.
+`hyperscale` offers a simple and lightweight Python API.
 While leveraging C++ under the hood for speed and scalability, it avoids engineering complexity to get up and running.

 ```python
 from hyperscale import hyperscale